markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 #### [:::image type="icon" source="../images/icons/xml.svg"::: **Unattend**](#tab/unattend)

-You can configure the Unattend settings in the `Microsoft-Windows-Embedded-BootExp` component to add unbranded boot features to your image during the design or imaging phase.
+You can configure the Unattend settings in the `Microsoft-Windows-Embedded-BootExp` component to add Unbranded Boot features to your image during the design or imaging phase.
 You can manually create an Unattend answer file or use Windows System Image Manager (Windows SIM) to add the appropriate settings to your answer file.
-For more information about the unbranded boot settings and XML examples, see the settings in [Microsoft-Windows-Embedded-BootExp](/windows-hardware/customize/desktop/unattend/microsoft-windows-embedded-bootexp).
+For more information about the Unbranded Boot settings and XML examples, see the settings in [Microsoft-Windows-Embedded-BootExp](/windows-hardware/customize/desktop/unattend/microsoft-windows-embedded-bootexp).

-### Unbranded boot settings
+### Unbranded Boot settings

-The following table lists unbranded boot settings and their values.
+The following table lists Unbranded Boot settings and their values.

 | Setting | Description | Value |
 |---------|-------------|-------|